virtualvinodh/satisarsharada/README.md

 # Demo

 There is a simple [demo page](https://virtualvinodh.github.io/satisarsharada/testing.html) that demonstrates the font.
-It also has an integrated phonetic Keyman keyboard under input to enter text in Sharada.
-The keyboard layout can be found [here](https://virtualvinodh.github.io/satisarsharada/keyboard.htm)
+It also has an integrated phonetic Keyman keyboard under input to enter text in Sharada using Phonetic and Inscript layouts.
+The phonetic keyboard layout can be found [here](https://virtualvinodh.github.io/satisarsharada/keyboard.htm)

+# Keyboards

+You can use [Aksharamukha](https://aksharamukha.appspot.com) to convert text in various format and scripts to Sharada.
+You can then copy the text from there and set the font to 'Satisar Sharada' in any application that will support Sharada.

-If you'd like something with a better UI try [this](https://satisarsharada.appspot.com).
+If you'd like something simpler aimed at only Sharada try [this](https://satisarsharada.appspot.com).
+It also has online keyboards to compose in Sharada and links to download offline keyboards.

 # Stylistic Set